COVID-19 vaccines for kids ages 5 to 11 could be ready as soon as next week - NewsBreak

 COVID-19 vaccines for kids ages 5 to 11 could be ready as soon as next week

-WASHINGTON — The next wave of the massive COVID-19 vaccination campaign could begin as soon as next week, after federal regulators decide if elementary school students across the United States should begin rolling up their tiny sleeves.
+WASHINGTON — The next wave of the massive COVID-19 vaccination campaign could begin as soon as next week, after federal regulators decide if elementary school students across the U.S. should begin rolling up their tiny sleeves.

-That multistep approval process kicks off Tuesday, when the Food and Drug Administration’s panel of vaccine experts will vote on whether the benefits of Pfizer’s COVID-19 vaccine outweigh the risks for kids ages 5 to 11.
+That multistep approval process begins Tuesday, when the Food and Drug Administration’s panel of vaccine experts will vote on whether the benefits of Pfizer’s COVID-19 vaccine outweigh the risks for kids ages 5 to 11.

 If the panel and top FDA officials grant an emergency authorization for vaccinating that age group, then the next step lies with the Centers for Disease Control and Prevention.
 A CDC panel would meet on Nov.
 2 and 3 to craft additional guidance on how the shot would be used.